 What did the Federal reserve do exactly?

-The Federal reserve took the anticipated move to increase interest rates to 0.5 pc from 0.25pc.
-The increase being only the second in a decade following the financial crisis which saw rate slashed to 0pc in 2009 following the global recession in 2007.
+The Federal Reserve took the anticipated move to increase interest rates to 0.5 pc from 0.25pc.
+The increase is only the second in a decade following the financial crisis which saw rate slashed to 0pc in 2009 following the global recession in 2007.